Cell runtime#

 Saving profiling data#

-You can save the profiling data by setting save_profiling_data=True.
+You can save the profiling data by setting save_profiling_data=True, or providing custom path to save

 %%capture